moonbuggy/cfscrape-http-proxy/README.md

   -D, --daemonize       run the proxy as a daemon
   -P FILE, --pidfile FILE
-                        PID file for daemon (default '/tmp/cfscrape-http-proxy.pid')
+                        PID file for daemon (default '/tmp/cfscrape-http-proxy.pid') -R, --no_redirect     turn off redirects, prevent adding missing elements to URLs in the browser

 ```
 Command line parameters override default settings and any settings from a configuration file.
 An external configuration file specified on the command line will override a configuration file installed in the system config path (typically `/etc/`, or possibly `/opt/etc/` by default).